benfulcher/ResearchResources/_posts/2020-12-15-having-fun-in-teaching.markdown

 ## Exam

 I allowed students to vote on where they wanted to have their exam on interdisciplinary physics ‘set’.
-Last semester, they voted on a “Panda Sanctuary”, and this year setting the exam problems at a University bar was the majority choice (e.g., beating out the Flintstones universe).
+Last semester, they voted on a “Panda Sanctuary”; the majority choice in this semester was to set the exam problems at a University bar (e.g., beating out the Flintstones universe).
 It is then my challenge as a teacher to formulate a set of problems in the desired setting, and come good on my promise that physics skills are relevant and useful to solve problems in any setting.

-The students really enjoy this process—they build community through the process of coming up with candidate settings (chatting on canvas) and they students things like “can’t wait to see what you’ve cooked up for us in the exam!”.
-So while the exam is still a time-pressured assessment, infusing some creativity in the problems, and having given the students some ownership over the problems I think went some way towards easing the stresses of a typical exam.
+The students really enjoy this process; they build community through the process of coming up with candidate settings (chatting on canvas) and they said things like “can’t wait to see what you’ve cooked up for us in the exam!”.
+So while the exam is still a time-pressured assessment, infusing some creativity in the problems and having given the students some ownership over the exam, I think went some way towards easing the stresses (compared to a typical exam).

-We’ll see whether the students pick up on these strategies in their feedback, but I will continue to play with addressing an under-appreciation of how important it is to infuse fun and humor into the learning process, especially when the topics involved are conventionally theoretical/dry.
+We’ll see whether the students noticed these strategies in their feedback, but I will continue to play with addressing an under-appreciation of how important it is to infuse fun and humor into the learning process, especially when treating theoretical (conventionally dry) topics.